Crystallize logo

 The main focus of your website development project should be creating a seamless User Interface (UI) and User Experience (UX).

-Everything on the website should make sense and flow from one section to the next so that users may explore sites easily and without rushing.
-Make sure you’re mobile-friendly and offer a personalized experience.
+Everything on the website should make sense and flow smoothly from one section to the next so that users may explore it quickly and without rushing.
+Make sure your site is mobile-friendly and offers a personalized experience.

 If you achieve all of this, your sales will most certainly increase.